 WHAT IS OHIO’S EDUCATIONAL CHOICE SCHOLARSHIP PROGRAM?

-The EdChoice Scholarship Program provides up to 60,000 state-funded scholarship students who attend low performing public school buildings.
+The EdChoice Scholarship Program provides up to 60,000 state-funded scholarship students who attend a designated public school buildings.
 The scholarship must be used to attend private schools that meet requirements for program participation.